 The floral market is a $100B industry globally.
 Despite the market size, floriculture is one of the most competitive, cut-throat niches in the world.
 Flowers are frail, need to be carefully refrigerated when transported, and florists see the most sales and the most competition around holidays.

 In fact, it’s so difficult to succeed in this particular market that despite its popularity as a business, and opportunity for growth, people rarely, if ever, quit their day jobs and opt to start-up a floral business from scratch – that too without any formal training.

 But that’s precisely what florist partners, and friends, Iverina and Sheau Chyn did.

-Retail merchandisers and corporate workers by profession, both Ina and Shea left their respective careers and jobs, looking for something more meaningful and important for themselves.
+Retail merchandisers and corporate workers by profession, both Ina and Shea left their respective jobs to look for something more meaningful for themselves.
 They found their calling in flowers and floriculture.

 Their combined experiences in London, and their journey from running a small home based floral studio to owning one of the most profitable, up and coming floral boutiques in Singapore, has been nothing short of interesting and eventful.

 In a particularly insightful conversation, these floral partners extraordinaire share with us some of the more seemingly insignificant business decisions which have enormous impacts.